Cat Calorie Calculator

 How many calories does a cat need?
 Cat calories per day

 The number of calories a cat needs in a day depends on many factors.
 Like the age of the cat, their activity level, and whether or not the cat is neutered.
 As every cat has their own individual need, we, as their purrr-ents, need to be aware of their needs.
 For instance, neutered or spayed cats require a reduced calorie intake compared to an intact adult cat.
 If you need any help or assistance determining your cat's age, or you know a friend who may need it, check out our cat age calculator.

 Similarly, a pregnant cat has a higher calorie intake compared to a normal non-pregnant cat.
 And the number of calories for a kitten 🐾 is slightly more than its older siblings.
 We have an interesting tool that determines your pregnant cat's due date.
 Take a look if you ever need it, cat pregnancy calculator.

-Generally speaking, to determine the calories contained in your cat's food, you refer to the package label; although this information is correct it might not be exactly what you are looking for as it does not take into account the cat's weight, activity level or it being neutered or intact, which are important factors in determining the ideal cat calorie intake.
+Generally speaking, to determine the calories contained in your cat's food, you refer to the package label; although this information is correct, it might not be exactly what you are looking for as it does not take into account the cat's weight, activity level or it being neutered or intact, which are important factors in determining the ideal cat calorie intake.

 If you notice any changes in your cat's eating habits, you might need to monitor your cat's calorie intake, as that would be the main source of the change.
 And don't forget to consult your vet before actually making any drastic changes to your kitty's diet.

 One last note to remember - chocolate is toxic to cats - the same as it is to dogs! 🍫 But if your cats like to eat it, we would suggest you checking out the cat chocolate toxicity calculator to make sure the amount they eat is not toxic for them.

 How to calculate cat calories per day?